-13.1 In 2009 the Council appointed Arlingclose Ltd as Treasury Management advisors.
+In 2009 the Council appointed Arlingclose Ltd as Treasury Management advisors.
 The current agreement terminates on 30 April 2013.
 A procurement process will be undertaken in early 2013 to award a new Treasury Management Advisory Service contract.

-14. Recommendations
+14. RECOMMENDATIONS

-Cabinet is recommended to recommend to Council to:
+14.1 Cabinet is RECOMMENDED to RECOMMEND Council to:

-- (a) Approve the Prudential Indicators for 2013/14, 2014/15 and 2015/16 as set out in Appendix A; - (b) Approve the Minimum Revenue Provision Policy for 2013/14 as set out in Appendix B; - (c) Approve the Treasury Management Strategy Statement & Annual Investment Strategy 2013/14;

-- (d) Continue to delegate the authority to withdraw or advance additional funds to/from external fund managers to the TMST; - (e) Approve the continued delegation of changes required to the Annual Treasury Management Strategy Statement & Annual Investment Strategy to the Chief Finance Officer in consultation with the Leader of the Council; - (f) Approve the Draft Treasury Management Policy Statement as set out at Appendix E.
+- (a) approve the Prudential Indicators for 2013/14, 2014/15 and 2015/16 as set out in Appendix A; - (b) approve the Minimum Revenue Provision Policy for 2013/14 as set out in Appendix B; - (c) approve the Treasury Management Strategy Statement & Annual Investment Strategy 2013/14; - (d) continue to delegate the authority to withdraw or advance additional funds to/from external fund managers to the TMST; - (e) approve the continued delegation of changes required to the Annual Treasury Management Strategy Statement & Annual Investment Strategy to the Chief Finance Officer in consultation with the Leader of the Council and Cabinet Member for Finance; - (f) approve the Draft Treasury Management Policy Statement as set out at Appendix E.